 2019 Awardee: Frederick Frank

-Frederick Frank, chair of EVOLUTION Life Sciences Partners and cofounder and managing partner of Life Sciences Partners, LLC, will receive the 2019 Richard J. Bolte Sr. Award for Supporting Industries on Heritage Day on May 8, 2019.
+Frederick Frank, chair of EVOLUTION Life Science Partners, received the 2019 Richard J. Bolte Sr. Award for Supporting Industries on Heritage Day on May 8, 2019.

 Frank’s clients included Marion Laboratories, where he led the company’s initial public offering and its acquisition of the pharmaceutical division of Dow Chemical, creating Marion Merrill Dow.
 Later, with Mary Tanner, Frank represented Marion Merrill Dow in its merger with Hoechst to form Hoechst Marion Roussel.

-Frank is a senior adviser to PureTech Ventures, a director at Landec Corporation and former director and current adviser to the board of PDL BioPharma, a director emeritus at the Institute for Systems Biology, a member of the board of the Life Sciences Foundation, and a past director of the Salk Institute.
+Frank is a senior adviser to PureTech Ventures, a director at Landec Corporation and former director and current adviser to the board of PDL BioPharma, a director emeritus at the Institute for Systems Biology, a member of the board of the former Life Sciences Foundation, and a past director of the Salk Institute.
 He has served on advisory boards at Harvard, Yale, and Johns Hopkins Universities and at MIT.
 He is also a member of the Science History Institute’s Board of Overseers.

 Over the years Frank has received several awards, including from the Irvington Institute for Immunological Research, the Weizmann Institute of Science, and the American Liver Foundation.
 He was selected as one of the Top 100 Living Contributors to Biotechnology by Reed Elsevier.